Child Custody Lawyer

 Custody negotiations are rarely easy.
 If you are going through a complicated divorce or contentious disputes over visitation, possession, and access to your child, the difficulties may be compounded.

-The Family Law Firm of Donna J. Smiedt wants to help you find the best situation for your child.
+Harris Cook Law - Family Law Division wants to help you find the best situation for your child.
 Whether you are outlining your first child custody arrangement or need to amend an existing one, let us make the situation a little easier for you.

-If you live in Arlington, Southlake, or Westover Hills, TX, we encourage you to contact us online or schedule a consultation by calling:
+If you live in Arlington, Southlake, or Mansfield, TX, we encourage you to contact us online or schedule a consultation by calling:

 (817) 572-9900

-Kind Words for Donna J. Smiedt And Our Child Custody Law Office in Arlington
+Kind Words for Our Child Custody Law Office in Arlington

 "I have known Donna since 2006 and am beyond grateful to have had her on my side.
 She is considerate, confident, and truly a loving person.
 My journey with her has led her to become a genuine friend of mine and I would highly recommend her to anyone!
 She will listen to your needs and pour her heart into being an advocate for you.
 She is unlike any other lawyer and will be real with you and take care of business.
 She excels at what she does and has a passion for winning for all of her clients."